Bin Dong(董彬) Long CV, Short CV

 AI for Computational Imaging: Addressing the 'Boutique' Nature of Biomedical Imaging Models:

-The first challenge is rooted in the need for a unified and robust model in the realm of biomedical imaging.
+I have observed a dire need for a unified and robust model in the realm of biomedical imaging.
 Currently, while the fusion of machine learning with first-principles modeling has proven powerful, its utility often rests on designing specific models for specific scenariosa "boutique" approach that is neither efficient nor universally applicable.
 In light of this, my future research aims to construct a foundational model for computational imaging.
 This endeavor will focus on two key tasks: firstly, to seamlessly integrate the three stages of computational imaging, namely sensing, reconstruction, and analysis; and secondly, to amalgamate various imaging modalities into a comprehensive framework.
 This unified model aims to better address real-world challenges encountered in biomedical imaging.

 The quest for a foundational model in computational imaging is intrinsically linked to the universal principles governing wave-matter interactions, which underpin virtually all imaging modalities.
 These interactions can be elegantly described through PDEs.
 Recognizing this, our research endeavors to lay the groundwork for a foundational model that encompasses the diverse spectrum of PDEs inherent in imaging processes (and beyond).
-Our current trajectory has seen us making promising strides in the one-dimensional domain (Ref), marking the initial phase of a comprehensive journey towards achieving a holistic model for computational imaging.
+Our current trajectory has seen us making promising strides in the one-dimensional domain (Ref1,Ref2), marking the initial phase of a comprehensive journey towards achieving a holistic model for computational imaging.

 AI for Mathematics: Building AI Copilot for Theoretical Research

-Last updated: 02/2024.
+Last updated: 10/2024.